onomesotu/onomesotu.github.io/README.md

 # Portfolio Page #

-A Collation of my projects as I study to be software engineer.
+A Collation of my projects as I study to become software engineer.

 ## The following techologies were used: ##